• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | @Golf Club de Courchevel, le bleuet centaurée

-This plant is easily recognizable, with its deep indigo blue color and hairy stalk.
+This plant is easily recognizable, with its deep blue indigo color and its stem lined with hair.

 • THE ALPINE CLEMATIS •